UNESCO Associated Schools

 * Roughly 30 faculty and staff working for elementary schools and junior and senior high schools in Gifu Prefecture attended the event, and listened intently to case studies conducted in other prefectures, which had been requested by the previous year's participants.
 After the sessions, participants were exchanging information on issues observed in their respective schools.
 In surveys conducted after the training sessions, most respondents said they deepened their understanding of ESD and UNESCO Associated Schools.
 Therefore, we believe that we were able to contribute to boosting understanding of UNESCO Associated Schools and ESD through the training sessions.

-Participants listen attentively to lectures
+Participants listening attentively to

-Presentation by student organization "ESD Qualia"
+Presentation by student organization

 * Support with application forms: Professors from English Education course of Faculty of Education will lead efforts to help schools fill out English-language application forms to become UNESCO Associated Schools, which is often the barrier that prevents Japanese schools from applying.